a-h/templ/docs/docs/05-server-side-rendering/04-datastar.md

 }
 ```

-We are using the `atomic.Uint32` type to store the global state.
+The `atomic.Uint32` type is used to store the global state.
 The `userVal` function is a helper that retrieves the user's session state.
 The `updateGlobal` function increments the global state.

 :::note
 In this example, the global state is stored in RAM, and will be lost when the web server reboots.
-To support load-balanced web servers, and stateless function deployments, you might consider storing the state in a data store such as [NATS KV](https://docs.nats.io/using-nats/developer/develop_jetstream/kv).
+To support load-balanced web servers, and stateless function deployments, consider storing the state in a data store such as [NATS KV](https://docs.nats.io/using-nats/developer/develop_jetstream/kv).
 :::

 ### Per-user session state